 Crystal Mastering is a Melbourne based studio specialising in mastering audio for digital and vinyl release.
-With over two decades of experience, our engineers have been asked a lot of questions about mastering over the time.
-This guide provides clear answers to the most commonly asked questions, plus a few tips on how to make your next mastering session run smoothly.
+The following document provides clear answers to the most commonly asked questions, plus a few tips on how to make your next mastering session run smoothly.